Q: What is the definition of “recreational programs”?

 Q: Does the VA pay for veteran funerals and burials?

 A: The VA pays a funeral expense stipend for certain eligible veterans.
 Speak to a Service Officer about eligibility.
 The VA pays for burials in National Cemeteries.
 The County pays for burials in the County Veteran Cemetery.
 Burials in private cemeteries are paid by the veteran/family.
-The VA provides a grave marker for all veterans at no cost.
-VA Application 30-1440 can be completed at the funeral home or the Veteran Services Agency office.
+The VA provides a grave marker for most veterans at no cost.
+VA Application 40-1330 can be completed at the funeral home or the Veteran Services Agency office.

 Q: Is there a Veteran Cemetery in Ulster County?